 As it is an extrathoracic procedure, it is very painless, involves a short convalescence period and is free of serious complications.

-The implant is removed at 3-4 years, although it can remain in the chest for much longer.
-The procedure is very simple and without risks.
+The implant is removed between 3 and 5 years after the surgery, although it can remain in the chest for much longer.
+The procedure is very simple and risk-free.

 The Pectus Up opens new perspectives in the surgical treatment of the Pectus Excavatum.
-On the one hand, patients, since the age range is extended to undergo surgery, and on the other hand, surgeons, since the surgical process is of low complexity.
+On the one hand, for patients, since the age range is extended to undergo surgery, even more with the development of kit 2, and on the other hand for surgeons, since the surgical process carries low complexity.